platypusguy/jacobin/README.md

 * Initialization

 ### Execution
-* Execution of bytecode :pencil2: This is a primary focus of current coding work
+* Execution of bytecode :pencil2: This is a primary focus of current coding work<br>
-* One-dimensional arrays
+  Status: Most bytecodes operational, including one-dimensional arrays (both primitive and reference)

 **To do:**
 * Multi-dimensional arrays
-* invokedynamic
+* invokespecial, invokedynamic
 * Calls to superclasses
+* Inner and nested classes
 * Exception-tree walking
 * Annotations